actions/github-script/README.md

 ### Download data from a URL

-You can use the `github` object to access the octokit API.
+You can use the `github` object to access the Octokit API.
 For instance, `github.request`

 ```